Ensembl/ensembl-prodinf-datachecks/docs/event_processing.rst

 *****
 Logic
 *****
-The event processing service carries out the following steps
+The event processing service carries out the following steps:

 #.
 Accepts a new event specification from a client.
 This might include a genome or other resource identifier, an update type and comments/parameters.
 #.
 Determines which processes correspond to that trigger
 #.
 Submits a process job for each of the corresponding processes